-Best Intel Motherboards: May 2021by Gavin Bonshor on May 10, 2021 10:10 AM EST
+Best Intel Motherboards: Holiday 2022by Gavin Bonshor on December 12, 2022 4:00 PM EST

 Here is the latest update to our list of recommended Intel motherboards in our series of motherboards buyers guides.
 All numbers in the text are updated to reflect pricing at the time of writing.

-Best Intel Motherboards: May 2021
+Best Intel Motherboards: Holiday 2022

 Here are our choices in the motherboard market for Intel.
 For AMD recommendations, head on over to our AMD guide.
 This is updated monthly just like our Intel motherboard buyers guide.

 |Intel Motherboards Recommendations